 However, individuals who were exempt from tax withholdings the previous year must file a new Form W-4 with their employer by February 15 in order to remain exempt in the upcoming year.

 Form W-9, Request for Taxpayer Identification Number and Certification

-Form W-9 is never submitted to the IRS, and therefore there is no due date for filing it.
-Instead, businesses use it to receive the Social Security number or Taxpayer Identification Number of independent contractors.
+Form W-9 is never submitted to the IRS, so there is no due date for filing it.
+Instead, businesses use it to receive the Social Security number or Taxpayer Identification Number (TIN) of independent contractors.
 They need this information to file 1099s later in the year.

 Form 1040, U.S. Individual Income Tax Return

 Form 1040 is by far the most common tax form used by individual taxpayers.
 It comes in various versions, such as 1040-X (for amended returns), 1040-SR (for reporting Social Security benefits), and 1040-ES.

 Form 1040 is always due on Tax Day, unless special circumstances delay the deadline.